ronggong/jingjuPhoneticSegmentation/README.md

 1.This table shows the annotation units used in 'pinyin' and 'details' tiers of each .\dataset\textgrid\\*.TextGrid

-2.Chinese pyin and X-SAMPA format are given.
+2.Chinese pinyin and X-SAMPA format are given.

 3.b,p,d,t,k,j,q,x,zh,ch,sh,z,c,s initials are grouped into one representation (not X-SAMPA): c